mcwitt/jax/docs/jax-primitives.md

       return False
 ```

-Instead of using {func}`jax.lax` primitives directly, you can use other functions
+Instead of using {mod}`jax.lax` primitives directly, you can use other functions
 that are already written in terms of those primitives, such as those in `jax.numpy`:

 ```{code-cell}